benchristel/process-to-processes/src/index.md

 Wholeness predicts predictability.
 "You know you're reading good code when each routine you look at turns out to be pretty much what you expected" —Ward Cunningham.

+If you can't see wholeness, you're doomed to thrash between micro-optimizations as you focus first on one force and then on another.

 ## Latent, Weak, and Strong Centers

 Wholeness can often be enhanced by: